Lightner Museum in St. Augustine, FL

 Yes, the gift shop is accessible to the public and located on the museum's first floor.

-Is the Lightner Museum wheelchair accessible?
+Is the St. Augustine Lightner Museum wheelchair accessible?

 Yes, the museum is wheelchair accessible.
 Ramp access is via Granada and Cordova streets.
 The museum also has a limited number of wheelchairs for visitors on a first come, first serve basis.
 The museum has an elevator that accesses each floor except the historic pool, which is accessed via Granada Street.